ansys/ansys-tools-local-product-launcher/doc/source/user_guide/index.rst

 User guide
 ----------

-This section provides a general overview of the Local Product Launcher and how to use it.
+This section provides an overview of the Local Product Launcher and how to use it.

+Provides an overview of the Local Product Launcher, explaining how to use the command-line interface to configure launcher settings, how to create launcher plugins, and the rationale for why this utility was created.

-- The command line interface is described in the :ref:`cli` section.
+- The :ref:`cli` page describes the command-line interface.
-- To extend the Local Product Launcher for use with another Ansys product, see :ref:`plugin_creation`.
+- The ref:`plugin_creation` page describes how to create a laumcher plugin to extend the Local Product Launcher for use with another Ansys product.
-- The :ref:`rationale` section provides a high-level overview of the problem the Local Product Launcher solves.
+- The :ref:`rationale` page provides a high-level overview of the problem that the Local Product Launcher solves.

 .. toctree::
     :maxdepth: 2